Atari: Atari Games Corporation (1985–1999)

 After the asset sale to Tramel Technology, Atari was renamed Atari Games, Inc. In 1985, Warner established a new corporation called AT Games, Inc. with Namco, which purchased a controlling interest in the new venture.
 Warner then transferred the coin-operated games division of Atari Games, Inc. to AT Games, Inc., which renamed itself Atari Games Corporation.
 Warner renamed Atari Games, Inc. to Atari Holdings, which continued as a nonoperating subsidiary until 1992.
 In 1987, Namco sold 33% of its shares to a group of employees led by then-president Hideyuki Nakajima.
 He had been the president of Atari Games since 1985.
-Atari Ireland was a subsidiary of Atari Games that manufactured their games for the European market.
+Atari Ireland was a subsidiary of Atari Games that manufactured its games for the European market.

 Atari Games continued to manufacture arcade games and units, and starting in 1988, also sold cartridges for the Nintendo Entertainment System under the Tengen brand name, including a version of Tetris.
 The companies exchanged a number of lawsuits in the late 1980s related to disputes over the rights to Tetris and Tengen's circumvention of Nintendo's lockout chip, which prevented third parties from creating unauthorized games.
 The suit finally reached a settlement in 1994, with Atari Games paying Nintendo cash damages and the use of several patent licenses.

 In April 1996, after an unsuccessful bid by Atari cofounder Nolan Bushnell, the company was sold to WMS Industries, owners of the Williams, Bally, and Midway arcade brands, which restored the use of the Atari Games name.
 On November 19, 1999, Atari Games Corporation was renamed Midway Games West Inc., resulting in the Atari Games name no longer being used, with San Francisco Rush 2049 being the final Atari-branded arcade release.